How Many Calories Burned Walking Or Hiking: A Useful Guide

 Is Walking a Fad?

 Possibly.
-There’s a chance that by 2100 we could all be born with hover boards grafted to our bodies, in which case my ‘calories burned when walking’ will be obsolete!
+There’s a chance that by 2100 we could all be born with hover boards grafted to our bodies, in which case our ‘calories burned walking’ post will be obsolete!
 But for now I’m going to hedge my bets and say that, for the new few years, walking is here to stay.